Top

 Getting around Sri Lanka is an adventure in itself due to various challenges such as overcrowded public transport, unpredictable schedules, and chaotic traffic conditions.
 While these can make travel adventurous and exciting, they may require patience and flexibility, especially for first-time visitors.
 Here are some of the most common travel options:

-Preferred option by digital nomads and surfers in Sri Lanka.
-It’s a great choice if you want to stay longer in one place and have the flexibility to easily reach different surf spots.
-Here are a few things to keep in mind:
+Scooters are usually the preferred option by digital nomads and surfers in Sri Lanka.
+It’s a great choice if you want to stay longer in one place and have the flexibility to easily reach different surf spots, coworking spaces, restaurants, or shops.
+Here are a few things to keep in mind when renting a scooter:

-- Remember that driving in Sri Lanka can be chaotic so it’s not a good idea to rent a scooter in Sri Lanka if you have never driven a scooter before.
+• Remember that driving in Sri Lanka can be chaotic, so it’s not a good idea to rent a scooter if you have never driven a scooter before.

 Tuk-tuks